szabgab/perlmaven.com/sites/en/pages/chomp.md

 Perl will know what to do.
 Perl will adapt itself to the environment and will know what is the new-line symbol in the current operating system.

-In order to do this, Perl maintains a variable called the <b>Input Record Separator</b>.
+In order to do this, Perl maintains a variable called the **Input Record Separator**.
 In native Perl this is the `$/` variable, but if you use the [English](https://metacpan.org/pod/English) module you can use the name `$INPUT_RECORD_SEPARATOR` or `$RS` as well.